Tankari- An Offshoot of Sharda Script

 Several private and court documents in Kashmiri, Sanskrit and Persian languages after 15th century were written in both these scripts.The famous Persian works of Central Asia and Iran on folklore, literature, medicine, science and technology were translated into Sharda script.
 The Sanskrit and Kashmiri texts became available in Nastalikh.

 The Sharada alphabets were used in Kashmir until the 20th century, though presently it is confined to the older priestly and Brahmin community.
 In the beginning of the 20rh century when Urdu became an official language of Kashmir and the Devanagari script became popular.

 Sharda Script the precurser of TankariClick thumbnail to view full-size

 Sharada underwent slow changes in the characters until the beginning of the thirteenth century A.D.
 It took the form of Devashasha or later Sharada and was used in Chamba and the neighboring hill states up to 1700 A.D.

 The term Devashesha is used for the sake of convenience and is not well defined outside Chamba in Himachal Pradesh.
 It is sometimes called Takari or Tankari.

-The treaty in Devshasha, between King Rajasimha of Chamba and Rajah Sansar Chand of Kangra is a specimen of cursive hand writing of of Rajasimha.
+The treaty in Devshasha, between King Rajasimha of Chamba and Rajah Sansar Chand of Kangra, is a specimen of the cursive handwriting of Rajasimha.

 In 1440 A.D, the first verse written in praise of goddess Jwalamukhi of Kangra was in Devashesha.